Dimension W Episode 1 Quick Summary

-The first episode, which is called Collector, introduces us to a world where gasoline is almost $100 a gallon and almost all energy comes from Dimension W. All of the nations of the world depend on that energy.
-What could go wrong?
+In Dimension W episode 1, “Collector,” the story introduces us to a world where gasoline is almost $100 a gallon and almost all energy comes from Dimension W. All of the nations of the world depend on that energy.
+What could possibly go wrong?

 It’s 2037, and the world draws its energy from Dimension W. Sixty towers located all around the world stabilize this energy and make it available for consumption.
 A single company, New Tesla Energy (NT), controls these towers.
 Individual devices pull power from the towers via small coils.
 Of course, there’s a black market for them.